iamfeysal/cheapstock/README.md

   $ git clone https://github.com/iamfeysal/cheapstock
   $ cd cheapstock

-  install virtual env or pipeenv to conveniently manage python versions and packages(pro-tip ~~pycharm will automatically handle for you when starting a python project or you can also do it in the setting ~~)
+  install Virtualenv or Pipenv to conveniently manage python versions and packages(pro-tip ~~pycharm will automatically handle for you when starting a python project or you can also do it in the setting ~~)